 Regarding the anonymity of the donor, slightly about half of the respondents in this study which is higher compared to another study which reported that 40% young men and 30% young women agree that both the donor and the couple should remain anonymous to each other.
 (10)This may reflect differences in socio-cultural belief systems of the respondents in these studies.
-Well above half of the respondents in this study felt that donors should be well paid, this support findings of more than 93.6% donors whose reasons were monetary only.(16)
+Well above half of the respondents in this study felt that donors should be well paid, this support findings of more than 93.6% donors whose reasons were monetary only.(16) Weak critical analysis — only descriptive comparison with previous studies, no exploration of why the findings are different/similar (culture? religion? education level?).

 In this current study, more than half which is higher than one-third from another study did not agree that the donor and couple should become friends(10) This may be due to the fear that the donor may grow attached to her biological child and perhaps even claim such a child in the future.

 More respondents agreed that that children conceived through oocyte donation have the right to know about their genetic origin, and this suggests a strong support for transparency and openness in oocyte donation.
 These findings suggest a progressive and informed attitude among the respondents, recognizing both the donors' contributions and the children's rights.
 This may be attributed to increased awareness, education, and exposure to discussions surrounding reproductive health and oocyte donation.
 Similar responses were observed in another study(10) There are relationship concerns in current study more than a third, believe that the child's relationship with his or her parents could be damaged if he or she learns of his or her genetic origin while more than half feel that the parents should decide whether or not they want to tell their child of his or her origin.
 It is however important to note that participants may prefer to be anonymous due to fear of negative reaction from family members as well as poor acceptance of egg donation program by the Nigerian society.(16) Studies have highlighted issues regarding disclosure in oocyte donation, a study by Ameen HA et al revealed that majority of the respondents were not in support of disclosure as 89.9% did not agree that oocyte donors should tell their partners, parents (75.5%) or friends (49.4%)(17) which is at variance with the submission of some researchers who had reported positive attitudes towards disclosure.(18) (15) Anonymity has also been highlighted as a major concern with regards to oocyte donation and from previous studies majority of the respondents supported anonymous donations.
-(11,15) (19)
+(11,15) (19) No discussion of possible selection or information bias.

 Conclusion

 Most of the respondents had a positive attitude towards oocyte donation and more than two-thirds reported that egg donation is a good way of helping couples without children.
 However most were neutral towards supporting a friend to donate eggs.
 Almost half, of the study respondents had a positive attitude to advertising via the media as a good way of recruiting women for egg donation.
 More than half of the respondents were in agreement that the egg donor and the receiving couple should remain anonymous, though a third, were of the opinion that children conceived through egg donation have the right to know about their genetic origin.
+Too descriptive, merely summarizing without extrapolating significance.

 References